 Now, let us assume that $a_1 > b_1$.
 Then, there exists an $a_i$ such that $a_i \xrightarrow{W} b_1$ by Proposition~\ref{prop:nowrapping}(\ref{item:it1}).
-The inequalities $b_1 < c_1$ and $b_1<a_1$ imply $b_1=1$.
-Instead, we first find the number of continuous multiline queues where the only constraints are $b_1=1, c_n=N$ and $c_2<b_2$, with no wrapping from the second row to the third row.
-For these, $b_1 \rightarrow c_1$ and we get $\omega_1 \in \{1,2\}$ and $\omega_2=3$.
-Observe that the $a_i$'s can take any value other than $1$ and $N$. $c_1$ and $c_2$ are then assigned the smallest two integers after eliminating $1$ and the integers selected by the $a_i$'s.
-Also, the configurations formed by the remaining $b_i$'s and $c_i$'s satisfy the following inequalities
+The inequalities $b_1 < c_1$ and $b_1<a_1$ imply that $b_1=1$.
+We first focus on finding the number of continuous multiline queues where the only constraints are $b_1=1, c_n=N$, and $c_2<b_2$, with no wrapping from the second row to the third row.
+For these, $b_1 \rightarrow c_1$, and we get $\omega_1 \in \{1,2\}$ and $\omega_2=3$.
+Observe that the $a_i$'s can take any value other than $1$ and $N$.
+Then, $c_1$ and $c_2$ are assigned the smallest two values after eliminating $1$ and the integers selected by the $a_i$'s.
+Also, the configurations formed by the remaining $b_i$'s and $c_i$'s satisfy the following inequalities: